txt/aa24/docs/04stats.md

   all = NUM([x for num in nums for x in num.has]) [print(all.bar(num,width=40,word="%4s", fmt="%5.2f")) for num in sk(nums)]
 ```
-I would sort them by their median value the draw a littlebox plot of their 10-to-30th values, their median, and their 70-to-90th value:
+I would sort them by their median value the draw a little box plot of their 10-to-30th values, their median, and their 70-to-90th value:

 ```
 sk